johnmn3/perc/README.md

   ...
 ```

-If you want to testing things out _right now_, from the comfort of your own `~/home`, go ahead and drop this in your bash pipe and smoke it:
+If you want to test things out _right now_, from the comfort of your own `~/home`, go ahead and drop this in your bash pipe and smoke it:

 ```clojure
 clj -Sdeps '{:deps {johnmn3/perc {:git/url "https://github.com/johnmn3/perc" :sha "1c7e1d63aae9b2e59087ffc7774f6520b34e4c26"}}}' -m cljs.main -c perc.core -re node -r